 2. List all of the things you struggle with.

 3. List all of the things you're doing every single day that you shouldn't be doing.
 (This is the most important list to create.)

-Once you've created your "Three Lists To Freedom" you can start to make decisions about whether you should continue to do these things, delegate or hire someone who can do them more efficiently or stop doing them all together.
+Once you've created your "Three Lists To Freedom" you can start to make decisions about whether you should continue to do these things, delegate or hire someone who can do them more efficiently, or stop doing them altogether.

 4. BUILD A REPEATABLE AND SCALABLE PROCESS

 Providing a "custom solution" can be a great way to build your business.
 However, it's best to figure out a way to make your custom solutions tailored to a specific market to make them repeatable and scalable.